Employing a Foreign NationalPosted in : How do I handle it NI on 20 March 2013

 Sharon McArdle writes:

 Before an employee commences employment an employer should check that that person can lawfully work within the UK.
-An employer can be fined up to £10,000 per employee for knowingly employing an individual who does not have permission to undertake work for
+An employer can be fined up to £10,000 per employee for knowingly employing an individual who does not have permission to undertake work for which they are employed.
+It is also a criminal offence to knowingly employ an illegal worker and the

 Already a subscriber?